mytalbot/CMS/README.md

 The cms package has some dependencies.
 We advise installing/updating the following packages before using cms:

-  - made4 (Bioconductor)
-  - ade4
-  - scatterplot3d
-  - lattice
-  - corrplot
-  - caret
   - ggplot2
-  - reshape2
-  - plyr
-  - RColorBrewer
-  - gplots
+  - dplyr
-  - e1071
+  - factoextra

 ## Installation